Akali Hanuman Singh

+Biography

+In November 1755, he was born to Garja Singh and Harnam Kaur in the village of Naurang Singh Wala in Zira, Ferozpur.
+Aged 68, he became Jathedar of Akal Takhat.

-After defeat of Khalsa against British, Jathedar decided to re-group the Nihang Sikh army against the British at the Patiala Chauni.
+After defeat of the Sikh Empire against the British, Jathedar decided to re-group the Nihang Sikh army against the British at the Patiala Chauni.
 Raja Karam Singh was ruler of Patiala and other Malwa Kingdom was in alliance with British.
 There were strict orders to shoot Nihangs on sight.
 When Jathedar Hanuman Singh arrived at Patiala, Raja Karam Singh launched a cannon attack on Nihangs, in which many Nihang Singhs were killed.
 Rest were forced to move to the forests nearby.
 Hanuman Singh and around 500 Nihang warriors survived this attack, and continued to fight the heavy cannon fire of the British, with swords, bows and arrows, axes and matchlock fire.

 After the battle of Sabraon, the survivors of the Budha Dal sought out respite amongst the cis-Sutlej states south of the Sutlej river.
 Hanuman Singh received an invitation from the ruler of Patiala State, Narinder Singh.

-Baba Hanuman Singh was wounded badly and died at Sohana, Mohali at the age of 90.
+Baba Hanuman Singh was wounded badly and died at the battle of Sohana, Mohali at the age of 90.
 He was succeeded by Jathedar Baba Parladh Singh Nihang Singh.
 His memorial, Gurdwara Singh Shaheedan, is situated in Sohana.
 A Kabaddi academy is present in Sohana in his name.